 Following a root canal treatment, the tooth is fragile due to insults from decay and mechanical instrumentation and is prone to fracture.
 Overtime color changes are also observed.
 To protect the tooth from fracture your dentist will advise a crown.
 Sometimes depending upon the amount of tooth structure that is lost, a post ( a metal or a glass fiber pin ) will need to be placed for added retention of the crown.
 To learn more please call our office today.
 Presently Dr. Rossi refers his root canals to area specialists who have been taking care of his patients for the last several years.

-When a tooth is lost the specialized bony process that houses the tooth begins to resorb due to lack of stimulation.
-This causes a decrease in width and height of the bone in the area the tooth is lost.
+When a tooth is lost, the specialized bony process that houses the tooth begins to resorb due to a lack of stimulation.
+This causes a decrease in the width and height of the bone in the area the tooth is lost.
 Neighboring teeth and opposing teeth begin to move into the space.
-This causes food lodgment, subsequent decay, gum disease and abnormal forces being transmitted to teeth leading to fracture of cusps which may necessitate root canal treatment or extraction.
+This causes food lodgment, subsequent decay, gum disease, and abnormal forces being transmitted to teeth leading to fracture of cusps which may necessitate root canal treatment or extraction.
 Loss of teeth can also cause the cheek and lips to collapse giving an aged look.

 Another option to replace missing teeth is a removable partial denture or complete denture depending on the number of teeth missing.
 The chewing efficiency with a denture is reduced to more than half of that of natural teeth.
 The teeth that support the partial denture are weakened due to the excessive loads acting on them and eventually are lost.
 The denture rests on the gum causing tissue abrasion and bone loss.
 Removable dentures may slip or cause embarrassing clicking sounds while eating or speaking.